 Galaxy Room

 Before entering Studio B, there is a small room with a love seat for relaxing after recordings.
-The Galaxy Room, as it is named, is lit by black light to make neon images of stars and planets glow bright on dark walls.
+Indicative of its name, the Galaxy Room is lit by black light to make neon images of stars and planets glow bright on dark walls.

 New Music by Prince in Studio A